top of page

 CONTENT CREATOR Responsibilities: Assist in finding local creatives/events to feature.
 Conduct research on featured guests/topics.
 Conduct interviews with planned interview questions.
 Write 800 to 1100 word articles based on research and interviews.
 Experience/skills required: Effective writing/communication skills.
 Strong research skills.
 Ability to match tone while letting your personality shine through.
 Knowledge of local creatives.
 Amount of hours/week: Around 5 hours per week.

-VIRTUAL ASSISTANT Responsibilities: Conduct email outreach on behalf of Bipan Magazine.
-Assist in event planning and coordination such as team building initiatives internally and externally ex: “Community Prompt”/Bipan Team hangouts.
+SOCIAL MEDIA COORDINATOR Responsibilities: Conduct email outreach on behalf of Bipan Magazine.
 Other administrative tasks as required.
 Experience/ skills required: Professional writing skills and ability to match tone according to brand.
 Highly organized.
 Social media management experience is an asset.

 WHAT IS